Footwear and diabetes

 Socks, stockings and tights

 You should always change your socks, stockings or tights every day.
-They should not have bulky seams and they should not have elasticated tops.
+They should not have bulky seams.
+The tops of socks should not be elasticated.
 Some high street shops sell suitable products - ask your podiatrist for details.
 All your socks, stockings and tights should be the right size for your feet.

 Remember: if you are not sure about any shoes, socks, stockings or tights you are wearing, or new shoes you have bought, your podiatrist will be happy to advise you.

-Download our leaflet on Footwear advice to reduce the risk of amputation
+Download our leaflet on Footwear advice to reduce the risk of non-healing foot wounds or amputation

 SHARE